 Whether you need a heat press machine for business or hobby purposes, getting a 15x15 press can be a great start.
 These machines are very versatile – they are small enough to move around but not so small that you can’t use them to press items like t-shirts and large jerseys.

-However, there are a lot of great options on the market, so choosing the right 15x15 swing away heat press for your needs can be challenging.
+There are a lot of great options on the market, so choosing the right 15x15 swing-away or clam shell heat press for your needs can be challenging.
 To help you make your choice, we came up with this buying guide that highlights the most important things to look for in these presses.

 This press is a great entry-level press for someone starting a new business venture or the hobbyist.
 It is the lowest priced swing-away 15x15 press that we offer.
 It is well built and is easy to operate.
 View the product here.